kraju3/v3-cypress-test/README.md

 # V3 E2E Test

+## Getting started

+- run `cd e2e && npm i`
+- run `npm run test:dev` - Opens Cypress UI

 ## Directory Structure

 - `cypress/e2e`
   - All the test files
 - `cypress/support`
   - All the cypress commands by default these files runs first before anything.
 It injects the Cypress with commands that you can use for your test
-  - Right now, there are separate commands for the major endpoints for our Beta release
+  - Right now, there are separate commands for the major endpoints for our Beta release -`cypress.env.json`
+  - Environment variables (example: cypress.env.sample.json)
 - `cypress/fixtures`
   - File to load in the data.
 They all share a common pattern.
     - Required Fields